Erlanger Health System Response to Coronavirus (COVID-19)

 Screening and Masks

-Please note that all visitors will be screened at the entrances and are required to wear either a homemade or surgical face mask that completely covers the mouth and nose without large holes or gaps during their visit.
+Please note that all visitors will be screened at the entrances and are required to wear an N95 or surgical/procedural face mask that completely covers the mouth and nose without large holes or gaps during their visit.
 Visitors are encouraged to bring their own mask.
-Depending on supply availability, a surgical mask may be provided if they do not have one; if supplies are not sufficient then visitors without a mask will not be permitted.
+Depending on availability, a surgical mask may be provided if they do not have one; if supplies are not sufficient then visitors without a mask will not be permitted.